cyberrie/Password-Generator/README.md

 - Focus was on JavaScript functions recap

-- I've learned that console and DevTools are my best friends when working with JS
+- I've learned that console and DevTools are my best friends when working with JavaScript

-- Key takeaways from this project, along challenges encountered:
+- Key takeaways from this project, based on some challenges encoutered:

-  - If executed function is resulting in 'undefined' always check if it was returned!
-Challenge: I had an issue with calling a nested function within the main function - for some reason object arrays from password options functions was not returnng any values when ran in the main function.
+  - Always check if the function was correctly returned!
+Challenge: I had an issue with calling a nested function within the main function - passOptions object from password options functions was not returning any values when ran in the main function, despite correctly accessed, because my getPasswordOptions function was not returned.
+Resolved with the debugger

+  - On each function execution, my password textarea was stacking newly generated password.
+Again, with the debugger, I have noticed that the function does not fgo over an empty password variable as it was declared globally, s moved it inside the function

 ## Useful Resources